Energy

 No hay anuncios

-For days, there have been meetings to see how countries can prepare to face a possible shortage of kerosene in some states, especially heading into summer, when tourism boosts air travel – next week there is a new meeting of Energy Ministers-.
+For days there have been meetings to see how countries can prepare to face a possible shortage of kerosene in some states, especially with summer approaching, when tourism boosts air travel – next week there is a new meeting of Energy Ministers–.
 "Spain will be supportive, but we also want to have different solutions on the table to analyze them in detail," said the minister.
-The Spanish government, therefore, is open to sharing its own reserves to help other countries, but will prioritize that the security of supply in Spain is not put at risk.
+The Spanish government, therefore, is open to sharing its own reserves to help other countries, but will prioritize ensuring that Spain's supply security is not put at risk.

 What solutions are being discussed in Brussels?
 In addition to sharing a level of reserves or exploring joint purchases, the ministry explains that other options may come into play, such as increasing the level of tankering allowed for aircraft, which is set at 10%.
 This, however, is a highly polluting practice: it means that airlines can load more fossil fuel (kerosene) at an origin airport if the price at the destination airport is more expensive or scarce.
-It represents a cost saving for companies, but it causes more kerosene consumption and more pollution.
+It represents cost savings for companies, but it leads to more kerosene consumption and more pollution.

-All in all, the State hopes that Brussels will look at the bigger picture and not just focus on short-term solutions.
+Overall, the State intends for Brussels to take a long-term view and not just focus on short-term solutions.
 That is why it continues to push for a boost to the ecological transition through fiscal and economic support.
-For example, the Spanish government wants green investments not to be counted towards debt, i.e., in compliance with fiscal rules, and for there to be more fiscal leeway.
+For example, the Spanish government wants green investments not to count towards debt, meaning, towards compliance with fiscal rules, and for there to be more fiscal margin.
 But it also wants to extend European funds to invest in the electricity grid.